rokane/gcp-certificate-notes/cloud-architect/013-deployment-options.md

 **What you want?**

 * Only want to focus on code
-* Handle variable load from zero to massibe
+* Handle variable load from zero to massive scale

 **What you need to think about?**